 Best time to visit Rwanda for a Rwanda safari.

-Trips in Rwanda are possible anytime of the year, however the most popular times of travel for gorilla trekking safaris are during the long dry season.
+Trips in Rwanda are possible anytime of the year.
+Although the most popular time of travel for gorilla trekking safaris is during the long dry season.
 This is between June and September and the short dry season is between December and February.
 Rwanda receives rains during March and May and during October and November.

-For those intending to track gorillas during the drier months of the year, you are advised to secure and book your gorilla trip months in advance to ensure that you have gorilla permits.
+For those intending to track gorillas during the drier months of the year.
+Book your gorilla trip months in advance to ensure that you have gorilla permits.

 Visas to enter Rwanda for a Rwanda holiday.

 Rwanda visas can be obtained online or at the point of entry that is at airports and borders on arrival.
-We encourage our clients to apply for the visas online so as to save some time at the point of entry.
-There are different types of visas to include the tourist single entry visa, or Multiple entry to mention but a few.
-We usually recommend our clients to obtain the single entry visa that costs USD 30 only if they are visiting Rwanda alone.
-However if there are proceeding to other countries like the Uganda and Kenya, we recommend that they obtain the East African Tourists Visa that costs USD 100.
+We encourage our clients to apply for the visas online so as to save some time at the Boarder.
+There are different types of visas to include; the tourist single entry visa, or Multiple entry to mention but a few.
+We usually recommend our clients to obtain the single entry visa that costs USD 30 only if they are visiting Rwanda.
+However, if there are proceeding to other countries like the Uganda and Kenya, we recommend that they obtain the East African Tourists Visa that costs USD 100.

 With the bilateral relations that countries have, of course there are a number of country’s exempt from paying visa fees.
 Some of them are countries within the east African community, Benin, Haiti, Chad, Ghana, Seychelles, Sao tome, Mauritius, Guinea, Central African Republic, Indonesia, Philippines and Singapore.

-To obtain a visa, you require a valid travel document for at-least 6 months validity and a certificate of immunisation against any epidemic disease at a time.
+To obtain a visa, you require a valid travel document for at-least 6 months validity.
+You also need a certificate of immunisation against any epidemic disease at a time.

 Rwanda currently has excellent roads that have replaced the dirt old roads.
 It also has airstrips for those who would wish to fly from one place to another.
 Charter flights are readily available to connect you to all major national parks including the mountain gorilla park.
-However the best way to see the country side in Rwanda is by using some of our 4 wheel drives with a driver.
+Notably, the best way to Rwanda’s countryside is by using 4 wheel drives with a driver.
 Getting around on self-drive is complicated.
 We recommend that you leave the driving to our specialists and relax and enjoy the countryside.

 Where to stay in Rwanda.

 Rwanda has a great number of hotels and lodge that can accommodate, you and your friends or Family.
-There are quite a number of them in the cities and also a number of them closer to the national parks.
-The country has a number of luxury facilities, however basic and moderate facilities are available for those with a budget for their Rwanda safari holiday.
-Be advised that due to the fact that some are new to the tourism industry the services might not be to standard but what should matter is that you will have a great and awe inspiring experience during your Rwanda safaris.
+There are quite a number of them in the city and also closer to the national parks.
+The country has a a great number of luxury hotels.
+However, basic and moderate facilities are available for those with a budget for their Rwanda safari holiday.
+Tourists are advised that some hotels are new to the industry therefore services might not be to standard.
+However, what should matter is that you will have a great and awe inspiring experience during your Rwanda safaris.